groupdocs-signature/GroupDocs.Signature-Products/content/signature/nodejs-java/stamp/pdf.en.md

 platform_tag: "nodejs-java"

 ############################# Head ############################
-head_title: "Apply stamp to PDF files via JavaScript"
+head_title: "Generate and add stamps to PDF via JavaScript"
 head_description: "Leverage the power of GroupDocs.Signature and JavaScript to generate and place custom stamps on any page within your PDF documents."

 ############################# Header ############################